network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 3. An "upload" URL/response:
 The server must handle a POST request with an arbitrary body size.
 The server should discard the payload.
+The server should discard the payload.
+The actual POST body content is irrelevant.
+The client will probably never completely upload the object, but will instead close the connection after reaching working condition and making its measurements.

 4. A configuration URL that returns a JSON {{RFC8259}} object with the information the client uses to run the test (sample below).
 The server SHOULD specify the